Free CrCl Calculator – Creatinine Clearance Calculator

 Can I use this CrCl calculator to make medication decisions on my own?

 Medical Disclaimer: The Free CrCl Calculator on this page is intended for educational and informational purposes only.
 It does not constitute medical advice, diagnosis, or treatment recommendations.
 Results produced by this tool are estimates based on the Cockcroft-Gault equation and should not be used as the sole basis for any clinical or medication decision.
-Always consult a qualified healthcare professional — including your physician, pharmacist, or nephrologist — before making any changes to your treatment plan or medication regimen.
+Always consult a qualified healthcare professional, whether that is your physician, your pharmacist or your nephrologist, before making any changes to your treatment plan or medication regimen.
+If you have severe symptoms such as reduced urine output, breathlessness at rest, confusion, chest pain, or swelling that has appeared rapidly, seek medical attention the same day rather than researching further.